Medical evidence and assessment for Disability Support Pension

-Depending on your medical condition, we may require specific medical evidence to assess your eligibility for Disability Support Pension.
+Depending on your medical condition, we may need specific medical evidence to assess your eligibility for Disability Support Pension.

 Your medical condition must be fully diagnosed, treated and stabilised to be assessed for Disability Support Pension.
-You may also need to provide supporting medical evidence to help us understand how your medical condition impacts your ability to work.
-This can include:
+You need to provide supporting medical evidence to help us understand how your medical condition impacts your ability to work.
+This can include some of the following:

 - compensation reports